Acerca de

 In the summer of 2012, just three months into retirement, our father, Richard, was diagnosed with Parkinson’s Disease.

-Our dad spent over 40 years as a mailman and ran his own roofing company on the side.
+Our dad spent over 40 years as a mail carrier and ran his own roofing company on the side.
 He worked 6–7 days a week for our entire lives.
-We've never met anyone who works harder.
+We’ve never met anyone who worked harder.
 When he retired, he had banked so much sick time that he was paid his full salary for over a year and a half.

-So when it was finally time to retire, Ocean Pines was our dad’s dream—and he’s loved every bit of it.
+When it was finally time to retire, Ocean Pines was our dad’s dream—and he loved every bit of it.

-But as Parkinson’s has progressed, living alone has become more difficult.
-Our dad is fiercely independent, but after a series of falls in 2022—one of which landed him in the hospital for two weeks—his doctors told us he could no longer safely live alone.
+As Parkinson’s progressed, living alone became more difficult.
+After a series of falls in 2022, his doctors told us he could no longer safely live alone.

-We started exploring care options, but the cost of assisted living was staggering.
-And honestly, that’s just not what he wanted.
-He wants to stay in his home—and for someone who has given so much to others over the years, we knew it was our turn to give back.
+We started exploring care options, but the cost of assisted living was staggering, and more importantly, it’s not what he wanted.
+He wanted to stay in his home.
+For someone who had given so much to others, we knew it was our turn to give back.

-Mike has spent the last 20 years as a carpenter, specializing in painting but skilled in just about everything.
-Brandon has spent the past decade in tech and business.
+Mike had spent the last 20 years as a carpenter, specializing in painting but skilled in just about everything.
+Brandon had spent the past decade in tech and business.

-So we joined forces to launch this business—with the goal of being reliable, honest, and hardworking neighbors to the Ocean Pines community.
+So we joined forces to launch this business—with the goal of helping our dad stay in his home, and to be reliable, honest, and hardworking neighbors to the Ocean Pines community.

 This is our story.